hernantz/blog/content/mock-yourself-not-your-tests.md

 $ nosetests --processes=NUM
 ```
 provided that your tests [can run concurrently][7] and are IO bound, or simply
-throw hardware at the problem with more RAM, a more powerful CPU or an SSD.
+[throw hardware at the problem][10] with more RAM, a more powerful CPU or an
+SSD.

 ## In conclusion